 Simply hide puzzle pieces in the sand.
 Encourage children to find a piece and figure out where it goes.
 So fun!
 Depending on the size of the puzzle, two friends may be able to work together.

 Adding puzzle pieces to a sensory bin adds and element of challenge.
 Which piece will you pull out?
-Where will it go?
+Where will it go on the puzzle board?
+Can you find the correct spot?
+Little hands will love the search and find element of this simple activity.

 Everyone feels good when they accomplish a goal!
 Children can develop their self-esteem by completing a small task like completing a puzzle.
 See, it’s not just play, it’s learning!